-The revolutionary programming language that transforms video game production.
+The programming language and tool suite that transforms video game production.

 For making games

-SkookumScript is the world’s first professional video game programming language.
-With key game concepts built in, a few lines of SkookumScript code are equivalent to several pages of code in general-purpose languages such as Lua.
+SkookumScript is a revolutionary programming language designed for video game development.
+With key game concepts built in, a few lines of SkookumScript are equivalent to several pages of code in general-purpose languages such as C++.

-Simple yet powerful, SkookumScript is a revelation to veteran programmers, yet readily accessible to those with no coding experience.
-SkookumScript can turn anyone—even a producer—into a gameplay master.
+Simple yet powerful, SkookumScript is a revelation to experienced coders, yet readily accessible to those with no coding experience.
+SkookumScript can turn anyone—even a producer!—into a gameplay master.

 For any project

-Ideal for small indie projects or major studios.
-The culmination of two decades of problem-solving in the game industry trenches, SkookumScript is the scripting solution for every genre of game, on every platform, everywhere.
+Ideal for small indie teams or major studios.
+The culmination of two decades of problem-solving in the game industry trenches, SkookumScript is the scripting solution for every game genre, on every platform, everywhere.

-The SkookumScript Unreal Engine 4 Plugin is in closed beta!See our blog for more information.
+The SkookumScript Unreal Engine 4 Plugin is now available on the Unreal Marketplace!See our blog for more information.

 The SkookumScript advantage

-SkookumScript solves a major problem that has plagued the video game development industry since its beginning—the lack of a video-game centric programming language.
-This deficiency has historically required designers to convey their ideas through a bottleneck of hard-to-find developers who are forced to develop games using ill-suited general-purpose languages, resulting in poor workflow and long turnaround times.
-SkookumScript’s built-in game concepts and simple yet powerful code empower a wider spectrum of developers (such as mission and audio designers) to create interactive concepts.
+SkookumScript solves a major problem that has plagued the video game industry since its beginning—the lack of a video game-centric programming language.
+This deficiency forces designers to convey their ideas through a bottleneck of programmers who must develop games using ill-suited general-purpose languages, resulting in poor workflow and long turnaround times.
+SkookumScript’s built-in game concepts and simple-yet-powerful code empower everyone on a game development team (including mission and audio designers) to author sophisticated gameplay.
 SkookumScript also enables live changes while connected to a running game, allowing near-instantaneous turnaround.
 All of this means substantial savings in time and money, and a superior end-product with fewer bugs and better design.

 SkookumScript is, without question, the most powerful and efficient scripting language I’ve used for creating quests in games.